Affiliate disclosure: SetupRanked earns a commission on qualifying purchases. Prices were verified at time of writing and may change.

 Does an Ultrawide Monitor Actually Improve Remote Work?

-For most remote workers, yes — and for specific reasons.
-A dual-monitor setup requires physically turning your head and neck between two screens throughout the day.
-Over an 8-hour workday, that repetitive rotation contributes to neck and shoulder fatigue.
+For most remote workers, yes — and the primary reason is neck mechanics, not screen real estate.
+Dual monitors require physically turning your head between two displays throughout the day.
+Over 8 hours, that repetitive rotation contributes to neck and shoulder fatigue.

 An ultrawide positions all content within a single field of view.
 You rotate your eyes, not your neck.
-Window management is also fundamentally different: modern operating systems support snapping windows to thirds or quarters of an ultrawide display, so you can run three applications in view simultaneously without overlap.
+Window management also changes fundamentally — modern operating systems support snapping windows to thirds or quarters of an ultrawide, so three applications can sit in view simultaneously without any overlap.

-Video call backgrounds also benefit.
-A single ultrawide monitor sits centered behind you on camera.
-Two monitors often mean one monitor is partially off-screen or the bezel between them is visible, which looks less professional during calls.
+Video call backgrounds benefit too.
+A single ultrawide sits centered behind you on camera.
+Dual monitors often put one screen partially off-frame, or place the bezel between them in view — neither looks professional during calls.

 Will an Ultrawide Work with My MacBook?

 All five monitors in this roundup are compatible with Apple Silicon MacBooks.
 MacBooks from 2021 onward support one external display natively via Thunderbolt 4 / USB4.
-For the monitors with USB-C inputs (Dell, Samsung, ASUS, LG 38”), you connect with a single USB-C cable and get display output, charging, and hub functionality simultaneously.
+Monitors with USB-C inputs — Dell, Samsung, ASUS, LG 38” — connect with a single USB-C cable and deliver display output, charging, and hub functionality simultaneously.

 The LG 34WP65C-B, which lacks USB-C input, connects via HDMI or DisplayPort with an adapter.
-Most MacBook users will need a USB-C to HDMI adapter, which is widely available and inexpensive.
+A USB-C to HDMI adapter handles this and is widely available.

 34-Inch vs. 38-Inch: Which Should You Choose?

 A 34-inch ultrawide at 3440x1440 is the right choice for most remote workers.
-It fits on standard desks, provides enough horizontal space for three-window productivity, and offers a wide price range with solid options.
+It fits on standard desks, provides enough horizontal space for three-window productivity, and covers a wide price range.

-A 38-inch ultrawide at 3840x1600 is worth the premium if you work with long vertical documents, code, video timelines, or any content where more vertical lines visible at once translates directly to faster work.
-The additional cost and desk space required are real trade-offs.
+A 38-inch ultrawide at 3840x1600 is worth the premium if your work involves long vertical documents, code, video timelines, or any workflow where more visible lines translates to faster output.
+The desk depth and cost requirements are real constraints.

-For a first ultrawide, start with the 34-inch size.
-Most remote workers who make the switch find it more than adequate.
+For a first ultrawide, start with 34 inches.
+Most remote workers who make the switch find it more than sufficient.

 Does an Ultrawide Replace Dual Monitors?

 For most remote work workflows, yes.
-The most common objection is the inability to run different content on two separate panels — for example, a full-screen video call on one screen and your notes on another.
-Ultrawides do not replicate this exactly: you tile windows side by side within the single panel, which means neither window is full-screen.
+The common objection is the inability to run different content full-screen on two separate panels — a full-screen video call on one screen and notes on another.
+Ultrawides do not replicate this exactly: you tile windows side by side within the single panel, so neither is truly full-screen.

-Most video call applications (Zoom, Teams, Meet) work fine in a split-view arrangement on an ultrawide.
-The practical difference from a dual setup is minimal for this use case, and the benefits — cleaner background, no bezel, simpler cable management — outweigh the limitation for the majority of remote workers.
+Most video call applications (Zoom, Teams, Meet) work well in a split-view on an ultrawide.
+The practical difference from a dual setup is minimal, and the benefits — cleaner background, no bezel, simpler cable management — outweigh it for the majority of remote workers.

 FAQ